elasticdog/spellabc/README.md

 [spelling alphabet](https://en.wikipedia.org/wiki/Spelling_alphabet)
 (a.k.a. phonetic alphabet) code word representation.
-Useful for oral communication (e.g., spelling things out over the phone), the package supports a number of common alphabets as well as the ability to use of custom encodings.
+Useful for oral communication (e.g., spelling things out over the phone), the package supports a number of common alphabets as well as the ability to use custom encodings.

 For characters classified as letters, spellabc will return a lowercase/uppercase code word based on the capitalization.
 Unknown